 The observation and recording of prices is carried out in the 42 county seats from which 68 survey centres were selected based on the number of inhabitants.
 The units where prices/tariffs are recorded were selected at local level, from the survey centres, taking into account the volume of sales of goods and services provided.
-The nomenclature includes approximately 7200 units, which must be maintained as much as possible in order to ensure the continuity of the observation of prices.
+The nomenclature includes approximately 7300 units, which must be maintained as much as possible in order to ensure the continuity of the observation of prices.
+The prices collected on a monthly basis are retail prices, including VAT.